Rivents/dsc-phase-1-project-v2-4/README.md

 # Business Understanding

+What consitutes sucessful? there are many measurements of sucess that could be used in this senario.
+For simplicity, we have opted to use gross foreign reveanue as our bench mark of sucess.
+As far as what factors equate to higher grossing film worldwide, there are many to consider.
+Some of these include:

 * What movie types or **genres** being in the most revenue?

 * What **studios** are the most profitable?